cosmos/interchain-security/docs/docs/adrs/adr-008-throttle-retries.md

 With the behavior described, we maintain very similar behavior to the current throttling mechanism regarding the timing that slash and vsc matured packets are handled on the provider.
 Obviously the queueing and blocking logic is moved, and the two chains do have to send more messages between one another.

 In the normal case, when no or a few slash packets are being sent, the VSCMaturedPacketswill not be delayed, and hence unbonding will not be delayed.

+### Provider changes

+The main change needed for the provider is the removal of queuing logic for slash and vsc matured packets upon being received.
+Instead, the provider will consult the slash meter to determine if a slash packet can be handled immediately.
+If not, the provider will return an ack message to the consumer communicating that the slash packet could not be handled, and needs to be sent again in the future (retried).
+VSCMatured packets will always be handled immediately upon being received by the provider.

+Note [spec](https://github.com/cosmos/ibc/blob/main/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md#consumer-initiated-slashing).
+Specifically the section on _VSC Maturity and Slashing Order_.
+Previously the onus was on the provider to maintain this property via its queuing.
+Now the onus will be on the consumer to send packets in the correct order and block packet sending as needed.
+Then the ordered IBC channel will ensure that the packets are received in the correct order on the provider.

+The provider's main responsibility regarding throttling will now be to determine if a recv slash packet can be handled via slash meter etc., and appropriately ack to the sending consumer.

 ### Splitting of PRs